-Your project workflow must be documented before deploying it to production.
-A well-documented workflow aids reproducibility, is easier to maintain, and allows better collaboration between team members.
+Your project workflow should be documented before deploying it to production.
+A well-documented workflow:

-This article demonstrates the concept of workflow documentation using a Wiki.
-Throughout, you’ll notice we’ve used a sample project–Detect Credit Card Fraud.
-Using this sample project, we’ll walk through typical sections of a project Wiki:
+This article presents steps to document your workflow using a project wiki.
+Throughout, you’ll notice we’ve used the sample project Detect Credit Card Fraud.
+Using this sample project, we’ll walk through typical sections of a project wiki.

 What is the purpose of the project, including project goals?

 Who will be using the project in production?

 What problem does the project solve?

 Next, we’ll document our project’s code environment and plugins to ensure that the development and production environments are identical.

 As described in Automation nodes, the code environment on an Automation node can be versioned, and each project bundle can be linked to a specific version of a code environment.
 For these reasons, we’ll want to document our code environment.

 Our sample project has a single Python code environment.
 Our wiki includes the following information: